daniel-farina/osmosis/docs/network/README.md

 cd $HOME
 ```

-After this, create the following directories with the following commands
+After this, create the required directories with the following commands:

 ```bash
 mkdir -p ~/.osmosisd/cosmovisor